tytydraco/yessleep/out/I_live_in_a_town_in_Texas_that_doesnt_exist_We_have_a_disturbing_annual_ritual_and_this_year_it_was_my_turn.md

 “Eat your meat.”

-A man none of us had noticed him slithered out of the forest.
+A man none of us had noticed had slithered out of the forest.
 His voice was hardly a whisper but was unshakably commanding.

 He bore the crest of our village on his shirt.